openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 The timing of class initialization (execution of `<clinit>` methods) is also affected by the presence of `Q` descriptors.
 A default instance of a primitive class `Foo` is created whenever a variable of type `QFoo;` is created.
-This means that when before array of type `[QFoo;` is created, and before an object containing a non-static field of type `QFoo;` is created, the class `Foo` must be initialized.
+This means that before an array of type `[QFoo;` is created, and before an object containing a non-static field of type `QFoo;` is created, the class `Foo` must be initialized.
 Also, before a static field of type `QFoo;` is first referenced, again `Foo` must be initialized.
 (This might be when the class